• Skip to primary navigation

 • 1 cup creamy natural peanut butter

-• 1/2 cup plain Greek yogurt (or applesauce for dairy free)
+• 1/2 cup plain Greek yogurt (use diary free yogurt or applesauce to make dairy free)

 • 1/2 cup honey